erlend-sh/learndiscourse/_en/sysadmins/miscellaneous/migrating-from-heroku-to-a-hosted-cloud-instance.md

 https://github.com/discourse/discourse/blob/master/docs/INSTALL-cloud.md

 ## Start the restore
-Assuming that you have a working discourse instance and that the versions of both heroku and the new cloud instance are the same (discourse versions) lets start the import.
+Assuming that you have a working discourse instance and that the versions of both Heroku and the new cloud instance are the same (discourse versions) let’s start the import.

 ### Get your backups from your local system in the docker container.
 To get your images and db from your local to the vps I prefer scp.
 You can also do this with an sftp client if that is your preference.